 Your Summary Is Gold

 While a picture is worth a thousand words, it still won’t convey your purpose to a potential prospect better than a well thought out summary.
 Your summary is the one place on your profile where you can give an overview of your professional life in your own words.
 You can highlight your biggest accomplishments or showcase client successes.
-More than any other aspect of your profile, your summary is a way to draw your prospect in further and convince them you would be a valuable connection.
+More than any other aspect of your profile, your summary is where you draw your prospect in further and convince them you would be a valuable connection.

 Add Relevant Skills